 The Company holds the full voting power in the subsidiary undertaking.
-There were no changes to the subsidiary undertaking during the year.
+During the year the subsidiary issued 100,000 Ordinary shares of £1.

 16. RELATED PARTY TRANSACTIONS

 The Company pays £30,000 per annum for the rental of the Executive Office to Rushbrook & Co LLP, of which Frank Rushbrook is a partner.
 The notice period on the lease is six months.
 No amount was outstanding at the year end.